atoko/atoko/README.md

-# What a surprise to see you here! (shocked) Who are you?
+# What a surprise to see you here!
+Who are you?

-I'm software engineer from a musician family.
-I started playing with all sorts of knobs and keyboards at an early age, tinkering with tape machines, and retro computers.
+I'm @atoko, a software engineer from a musician family.
+I started playing with keyboards and retro computers at an early age, tinkering and creating games in C++.
 I initially dreamt of composing video game scores or even creating the games themselves.
 Growing up, my journey was always to create experiences that would inspire.

 ## Why ?
  Learning a new technology is exciting to me -- I do not see it as a challenge but as a new opportunity for self expression.
 Much like learning a new instrument.